adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

     big the virtual machine is that the plan is running on.
 The numbers differ by number of cores and memory.

-    For our purposes, a F1 Free site is enough to run this small demonstration project.
+    For our purposes, an F1 Free site is enough to run this small demonstration project.
 More complex development projects should use something in the Basic range of pricing plans.
 Production apps should be set up in Standard or Premium pricing plans.

-7. Once you have created your app service plan and saved it, click on **Create**.
+7. Once you have created your app service plan and saved it, Click **Create**.

 The creation of the service can take a couple of minutes.
 You can monitor the process of deployment by clicking on the Notifications icon.
 This is in the top